cloudfoundry/uaa/README.md

 ## Inventory

-There are actually several projects here, the main `uaa` server application and some samples:
+There are actually several projects here, the main `uaa` server application, a client library and some samples:

-0. `common` is a module containing a JAR with all the business logic.
-It is used in the webapps below.
+1. `uaa` a WAR project for easy deployment

-1. `uaa` is the actual UAA server - compiles as a WAR file for easy deployment
+2. `server` a JAR project containing the implementation of UAA's REST API (including [SCIM](http://www.simplecloud.info/)) and UI

-2. `api` (sample) is an OAuth2 resource service which returns a mock list of deployed apps
+3. `model` a JAR project used by both the client library and server

-3. `app` (sample) is a user application that uses both of the above
+4. `client-lib` a JAR project that provides a Java client API

-4. `scim` [SCIM](http://www.simplecloud.info/) user management module used by UAA
+5. `api` (sample) is an OAuth2 resource service which returns a mock list of deployed apps

-5. `login` This module represents the UI of the UAA.
-It is the code that was merged in from the former login-server project.
+6. `app` (sample) is a user application that uses both of the above

 In CloudFoundry terms